Blossoms Collection: The Dainty Daisy

 Daisies traditionally symbolize innocence and purity.
 This originated from a Celtic legend that claims when an infant died, God would sprinkle daisies over the land to cheer up the grieving parents.
 Norse mythology claims that the daisy is the sacred flower of Freya, the goddess of love, beauty and fertility, and the flower came to symbolize new beginnings and motherhood.
 And thanks to the Romans, daisies can also symbolize chastity and transformation because according to Roman myth, the god of seasons and gardens, Vertumnus, became so obsessed with the nymph, Belides, that she had to turn herself into a daisy to escape his affections.

 Although traditionally daisies symbolize innocence and purity, to me they also symbolize grace, beauty, and joy.
 They hold their heads up high and proud, regardless of the fact that they are delicate and small, and exude an aura of happiness and quiet sophistication.
-This is why I created my daisy necklace with smoothly brushed leaves that surround a textured 10kt gold floret.
-She has the attitude of a strong woman but the class and elegance of a lady.
+This dainty flower has the attitude of a strong woman and the class and elegance of a lady.